 He/she will manage the Diabetes Education Conversation Maps and other education projects in line with the objectives and budget in order to promote improved diabetes education and improved care for people with diabetes and support Diabetes Education Strategy.

-- Reviews and approves all maps and supporting materials
+- Reviews and approves all Diabetes Conversations maps and supporting materials

-- Develops and implements a strategy for increasing uptake of the Conversation Map Tool
+- Develops and implements a strategy for increasing uptake of IDF Diabetes Education Tools

 - Represents and advocates for IDF on the working group and other meetings related to education programmes

-- Supports training and use of maps in the field (overseas)
+- Supports training and use of Education tools in the field (overseas)

 - Liaises with the funding agency